 - Interference with driving/driver of UVA UK property

 - Any act of defacing or vomiting in the Vehicle

-If as a UVA Driver you have identified that there is a problem and what the problem is.
-When deciding upon the course you must always follow the UVA UK company guidance’s
+If as a driver in the UVA Network you have identified that there is a problem and what the problem is.
+When deciding upon the course you must always follow the UVA UK company guidance.